ARMmbed/mbed-os-5-docs/docs/porting/psa/crypto.md

 - A test for initialization of the Mbed Crypto module.
 - A test for entropy injection feature.

-To run these tests, make sure the following configuration is set in your target:
+To run these tests, make sure make sure your target configuration is set:

 1.  `extra_labels` contains the label `PSA`.
 Please see an example using the [K64F](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L1451) or [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7694).
 1.  `MBEDTLS_PSA_CRYPTO_C` macro is enabled.
 Please see an example using the [K64F](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L1454) or [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7697).